 The nature of the substrate for lipid peroxidation, mainly the [PUFAs] in lipid esters and cholesterol, is a dominant influence in determining susceptibility.
 As noted by Esterbauer et al. (52), there is a vast excess of [PUFAs] in LDL, in relationship to the content of natural, endogenous antioxidants.
 The importance of the fatty acid composition was impressively demonstrated by our recent studies of rabbits fed a diet high in linoleic acid (18:2) or in oleic acid (18:1) for a period of 10 wk.
 LDL isolated from the animals on oleic acid-rich diet were greatly enriched in oleate and low in linoleate.
 This LDL was remarkably resistant to oxidative modification, measured either by direct parameters of lipid peroxidation

 Esterbauer discovered HNE which is always present in atherosclerotic lesions in all species.
-Oxidized n-6 PUFAs comprise a large proportion of the fats found in these plaques .
+Oxidized n-6 PUFAs comprise a large proportion of the fatty acids found in these plaques .
 OxLDL is the second-best known predictor of myocardial infarction, exceeded only by the OxLDL/HDL ratio (HDL is high-density lipoprotein) .

 Other aspects of circulatory disease, such as varicose veins and erectile dysfunction, also display increased rates of OxStr, as determined by the presence of OxLAMs.
 HNE and oxLDL are active throughout the pathological process to create foam cells, induce macrophage entrance into the lining of the vessels and spur apoptosis, necrosis as well as DNA damage seen in atherosclerosis.